(Browse by Topic)

 The reports and recommendations of assembly entities, overtures from synods and presbyteries, and various resources are available through PC-biz, the electronic system that all interested persons can use to access assembly business before, during, and after the assembly.
 Material will be added throughout the spring as it is received and edited.

-During business sessions and committee meetings at the assembly, most official participants will use laptop computers or tablets to access an Intranet and read and track the business and the assembly’s actions on it in real time.
+During business sessions and committee meetings at the assembly, most official participants will use laptop computers or tablets with WiFi accessibility to access PC-biz and read and track the business and the assembly’s actions on it in real time.

 Commissioners and advisory delegates who are unable to access PC-biz to read reports in advance or use a laptop or tablet at the assembly should contact the G.A.
 Meeting Service.